objetovazio/flaregram/README.md

 ![License Logo](https://www.gnu.org/graphics/agplv3-with-text-162x68.png)

 _whisper-transcribe-bot © 2024 by Your Name is licensed under GNU AFFERO GENERAL PUBLIC LICENSE (GNU AGPL v3).
 To view a copy of this license_ [click here](https://www.gnu.org/licenses/agpl-3.0.en.html)

-## Code Overview

-### index.js

-The main file of the bot.
-It includes the following functionalities:

-- **Event Listener**: Listens for incoming requests and routes them.
-- **startCommand**: Handles the `/start` command by sending a welcome message.
-- **sendWelcome**: Sends a welcome message to users.
-- **handleAudioMessage**: Processes incoming audio messages, sends them to the Whisper API for transcription, and returns the transcribed text.
-- **updateHandler**: Handles updates, such as incoming messages, and routes them to the appropriate functions.